Case Studies: Meet Leo, The Great Pyrenees Mix with a Not-So-Great Fear

 • Walks became more enjoyable for everyone

-• Leo’s reactions to neighborhood noises (like kids playing) decreased
+• Reactions to neighborhood noises decreased

 Formal Case Study: Leo